systemlibrary/systemlibrary-common-episerver/source/SystemLibrary.Common.Episerver/Attributes/ContentIconAttribute/_readme.md

 ### Manually prepare bundled.min.css
 - Copy + Paste 'brand.min.css' and 'solid.min.css' at end of 'fontawesome.min.css', which all comes from the downloaded font awesome zip file
-- Rename then 'fontawesome.min.css' to 'fontawesome-bundled.min.css'
+- Rename 'fontawesome.min.css' to 'fontawesome-bundled.min.css'
 - Replace the new file's content with the one in this project
-  - * Note: there are some sleek customizations if ContentIcon is being used
+  - * Note: there are some custom css rules at the bottom of existing "fontawesome-bundled-min.css" which you need to preserve manually

 ### Copy Images
 - Copy all solid, brands and regular images to the projects icon folder where they belong